TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/befunge/index.md/index.md

 There are compilers as well, even through the technical challenges:

-- [Tim’s Befunge Compiler][5]
+- [Tim's Befunge Compiler][5]
 - [BefunUtils][6]

-For a much more thorough look at Befunge, it’s list of operators, and its various derivatives, I recommend the [Esolang Wiki][7].
+For a much more thorough look at Befunge, it's list of operators, and its various derivatives, I recommend the [Esolang Wiki][7].